tribunal-spots/tribunal-spots.github.io/_pages_en/impressum.md

 Those responsible: Mareike Bernien, Madeleine Bernstorff, Sebastian Bodirsky, Alex Gerbaulet, Betti Hohorst

 Despite careful monitoring, we cannot take any responsibility for the content of external links.
-Responsibility for the contexts of the sites linked lies exclusively with those sites.
+Responsibility for the contents of the sites linked lies exclusively with those sites.

 Design: bildargumente